-Richard, in his young life, often has a desire for action and for danger that can make his own life difficult, endanger his safety, and frustrate those around him.
-It is telling that Wright begins the narrative with a story of his own misbehavior—as the memoir progresses, Richard reforms, and begins to take into account others’ feelings, just as the world seems to be lining up against him.
-Finding one’s true self in a world of strict external authority will be one of the memoir’s primary struggles.
+Richard often has a desire for action and danger that can make his own life difficult, endanger his safety, and frustrate those around him.
+It is telling that Wright begins the narrative with a story of his own misbehavior—as the memoir progresses, Richard begins to take into account others’ feelings, just as the world seems to be lining up against him.
+The struggle to find one’s true self in a world of strict external authority will be a central focus of the memoir.

 Richard hears screams in the house, and continues to hide, hoping his family won’t realize he is responsible for setting the house ablaze.
 Richard then feels his father tugging at him, and his father pulls Richard from out of his hiding place.
-Richard’s mother and father seem relieved, at first, that Richard is OK, and tell Richard that their grandmother and all other family members survived the fire, although half the house has been destroyed.
-But days after the fire, realizing that Richard was at fault for the fire, his parents beat him so heavily that he nearly dies.
+Richard’s mother and father at first seem relieved that Richard is okay, and they tell Richard that their grandmother and all other family members survived the fire, although half the house has been destroyed.
+But days after the fire, realizing that Richard was at fault for it, his parents beat him so heavily that he nearly dies.
 Lying in bed after his beating (with a switch), he hallucinates in a fever for days, but ultimately survives.

-This scene foreshadows other instances in the memoir, in which Richard’s misbehavior causes the adults in his life not to reason with him, nor to explain exactly what he has done wrong.
-Rather, Richard is typically beaten for his indiscretions.
-Thus, he has a difficult time learning how to improve his behavior, how to act in the manner expected of him.
+This scene foreshadows other instances in the memoir, in which Richard’s misbehavior causes the adults in his life not to reason with him, or explain exactly what he has done wrong, but instead simply beat him for his indiscretions.
+Thus, he has a difficult time learning how to improve his behavior act in the manner expected of him.
 His mother’s early violence, it seems, has a great deal to do with her own fears and anxieties as a parent.
 She perhaps worries that Richard will embark on a life of crime.

-Even when Richard’s father is “present,” providing money to the family and living under the same roof, he is “absent,” in that he works during the night and sleeps during the day.
+Even when Richard’s father is present, providing money to the family and living under the same roof, he is absent in that he works during the night and sleeps during the day.
 Richard’s father remains an enigma to him throughout the memoir—there is no moment of reconciliation between these two men.
-And, indeed, Richard’s relationships with ensuing “father figures,” including Uncle Tom and Grandpa, tend mostly to revolve around punishment for Richard’s perceived misbehavior.
+Indeed, Richard’s relationships with ensuing “father figures,” including Uncle Tom and Grandpa, tend mostly to revolve around punishment for Richard’s perceived misbehavior.

-Richard recounts a story, in which he and his brother, playing with a cat, wake his father.
-Richard’s father then tells Richard to kill to cat, or “do anything” to keep the cat from making noise.
-Although Richard and his brother know that his father does not mean actually to murder the cat, Richard pretends that he has understood his father’s command literally, and kills the cat by hanging it in a tree.
+Richard recounts a story in which he and his brother, playing with a cat, wake his father.
+Richard’s father then tells Richard to kill the cat, or “do anything” to keep the cat from making noise.
+Although Richard and his brother know that his father does not mean to actually murder the cat, Richard pretends that he has understood his father’s command literally, and he kills the cat by hanging it in a tree.

-A gruesome scene, and perhaps the low point of Richard’s childhood misbehavior.
-From this moment onward, Richard appears to understand, if imperfectly, that his actions have consequences and that killing the cat does not so much harm the father as it does hurt another living thing.
+This is a gruesome scene, and perhaps the low point of Richard’s childhood misbehavior.
+From this moment onward, Richard appears to understand, if imperfectly, that his actions have consequences and that killing the cat does not so much harm his father as it does hurt another living thing.

 Richard’s brother is horrified by Richard’s actions, and Richard’s mother chastises him, saying that it was a sin to kill the cat, and that Richard knew his father was not being serious with his “command” to do so.
 Richard’s father realizes he cannot beat Richard for following his order—Richard has therefore gotten the upper hand on his father on this occasion—but Richard’s mother punishes Richard by forcing him to untie the cat, bury it, and say a few words at its “funeral.”
 This causes Richard to feel terrible for his act of brutality, and he states that, after this episode, he never wanted to see a kitten again.

-Here, Richard’s mother’s punishment might appear brutal, but it causes Richard to confront his murder of the cat, and the ease with which he carried out the crime.
-The hanging of the cat (though not acknowledged by Richard in this way), also foreshadows the threat of death by lynching at the hands of white men that seems to follow Richard and all other black people in the South.
+Richard’s mother’s punishment might appear brutal, but it causes Richard to confront his murder of the cat and the ease with which he carried out the crime.
+The hanging of the cat (though not acknowledged by Richard in this way) also foreshadows the threat of death by lynching at the hands of white men that seems to follow Richard and all other black people in the South.

-Richard reports that he begins feeling hungry, that there is no food in the house.
+Richard reports that he begins feeling hungry, and that there is no food in the house.
 At first, when he tells this to his mother, she laughs and says he should catch a “kungry” if he’s hungry—an imaginary beast that hungry boys can eat.
-But, after Richard complains more about more about his hunger pains, his mother tells him that his father has left the family, and that she will have to get a job to put food on the table.
-Richard and his brother ask, periodically, why their father is no longer living with them, but their mother refuses to explain why he’s gone.
+But, after Richard complains more about his hunger pains, his mother tells him that his father has left the family, and that she will have to get a job to put food on the table.
+Richard and his brother periodically ask why their father is no longer living with them, but their mother refuses to explain why he’s gone.

-Although she becomes a more sympathetic character later in the narrative—especially after Granny is revealed to be one of the memoir’s antagonists—Richard’s mother is a serious woman, who is nearly devastated as a young woman, when her husband leaves the family.
-Hunger, meanwhile, is a constant in Richard's life—a product of both the poverty in which nearly all blacks in the South live but also his own father's abandonment.
+Although she becomes a more sympathetic character later in the narrative—especially after Granny is revealed to be one of the memoir’s antagonists—Richard’s mother is a serious woman, who is nearly devastated when her husband leaves the family.
+Hunger, meanwhile, is a constant in Richard's life—a product of both racially-caused poverty and his own father's abandonment.

 His mother begins sending Richard out to buy groceries, and a pack of young boys in the neighborhood continually beat him up, stealing his food basket and money.
 Richard complains to his mother, who tells him he won’t be allowed back in the house if he doesn’t purchase the food.
 She gives him more money and a stick to beat off the bullies, which Richard eventually uses on them, scaring them away.
 At this point, Richard reports that he feels more comfortable walking the streets of Memphis, though he is only a young boy.

-An example of Richard’s mother’s “tough love.”
-Richard, for his part, fights the boys even though he is deathly afraid of them, and he obeys his mother even though he understands that she is being particularly strict.
+This is an example of Richard’s mother’s “tough love.”
+Richard, for his part, fights the boys even though he is afraid of them, and he obeys his mother even though he understands that she is being particularly strict.
 Richard encounters a great many difficulties between the ages of four and seventeen, and his self-reliance and ability to fight back against his antagonists is an enormous boon for him.

-Although Richard seems quite innocent in some ways—not knowing, for example, that lighting the curtains on fire will nearly destroy the entire house—he is, in other ways, a hardened “adult” in the body of a child.
+Although Richard seems quite innocent in some ways—not knowing, for example, that lighting the curtains on fire will nearly destroy the entire house—he has become hardened and mature in other ways.
 Here, Richard notes that he was a “drunk” before he was anything else—a student, a lover of literature, an émigré to the North.
-Throughout the memoir, there are moments when it is clear that Richard’s life could have taken one of two paths.
+Throughout the memoir, there are moments when it is clear that Richard’s life could have taken a different path.
 Here, Richard is thankful that he did not succumb to a lifetime of alcohol abuse—that his “taste” for alcohol was nothing more than a child’s passing interest.
-Meanwhile, all the men who fed him alcohol for fun clearly took another path, and there is a sense that the black men in the bar seek their escape in alcohol and the frivolous, destructive behavior it encourages.
+Meanwhile, all the men who fed him alcohol for fun clearly took another path, and there is a sense that the black men in the bar seek their escape in alcohol and the frivolous, destructive behavior it encourages in them.

 Richard’s understanding of “whiteness” and “blackness” is of central interest in the memoir.
 At first, Richard does not understand that these two categories—the former “good,” the latter associated with “being bad”—have much to do with the color of one’s skin.
-Richard, instead, thinks most people’s skin exists on a gradient of lighter and darker shades, without falling into obvious racial categories.
-Richard also here thinks of White people as people whom he could get to know.
+Richard instead thinks (rightly) that most people’s skin exists on a gradient of lighter and darker shades, without falling into obvious racial categories.
+Richard also here thinks of whites as people whom he could get to know.

-Most of the preachers in the memoir are concerned, primarily, with a theatrical presentation of scripture, and with ensuring that the church is continually growing and adding new members.
-Richard does not find any preachers (though surely there were some) who talk to him, genuinely, about their experiences of faith.
+Most of the preachers in the memoir are concerned with a theatrical presentation of scripture and with ensuring that the church is continually growing and adding new members.
+Richard does not seem to find any preachers who talk to him genuinely about their experiences of faith.

-Richard goes to court, with his brother and mother, as his mother attempts to argue before a judge that Richard’s father should pay child support.
-But the father says he is doing all he can, that he has no more money, and the judge accepts his argument.
-Richard and the family continue living in near-total poverty, and they are hungry much of the time after his mother becomes sick with an undisclosed illness, and can no longer work.
+Richard goes to court with his brother and mother as his mother attempts to argue before a judge that Richard’s father should pay child support.
+The father says he is doing all he can, that he has no more money, and the judge accepts his argument.
+Richard and the family continue living in near-total poverty.
+They are hungry much of the time, especially after his mother becomes sick with an undisclosed illness, and can no longer work.
 She places Richard and his brother in a local orphanage, in the care of Miss Simon, because she cannot afford to feed, clothe, and house the boys.

-Richard’s father’s self-defense would be laughable, if it weren’t for the horrific circumstances Richard and his brother face.
-Both children barely have enough to eat, and Richard’s mother is so concerned with their wellbeing that she is nearly crippled by her anxiety.
-Yet Richard’s father lies to the judge, says he is doing all he can, and continues to provide no money at all in child support.
+Richard’s father’s defense would be laughable if it weren’t for the horrific circumstances Richard and his brother face.
+Both children barely have enough to eat, and Richard’s mother is so concerned with their wellbeing that she is nearly crippled by anxiety.
+Yet Richard’s father lies to the judge, says he is doing all he can, and continues to provide no money at all for child support.

 At the orphanage, Richard continues to be hungry—they are mostly fed a kind of gruel—and the boys spend their days with the other children, pulling grass out of the orphanage lawn, because the facility is too poor to afford lawn mowers.
 Miss Simon takes a liking to Richard and asks if he would like to be adopted by her, but Richard says that, at this point, he has “learned to distrust everyone,” and rebuffs Miss Simon’s advances.
 Miss Simon wishes for Richard to be her “secretary,” and she asks him to blot letters for her, but he freezes and cannot complete the task.
 Miss Simon asks what’s wrong with Richard, and he leaves the room.